 I’m ready to speak Italian!
 This is what you say to yourself after memorizing the long list of sentences you’ve carefully written for your trip.
 You’ve spent the last weeks before your trip is due by planning and organizing everything .

-You’ve looked for the sentences you might need and written them in a notebook with an English translation on the right.
+You’ve looked for the sentences you will need and written them in a notebook with an English translation on the right.
 Then, you’ve repeated them over and over again, maybe by using flashcards or even by recording them on your phone.

 Finally, you land in Italy, ready and ethusiastic that you’re going to practice what you’ve learned and speak Italian with the locals.